Want to know one of the easiest ways to generate more revenue fast?

 Have you ever thought…

-“I’ve got all these subscribers that fall into 3 or 4 different buckets.
+“I’ve got all these people that fall into 3 or 4 different buckets.
 How do I organize them so I can send the right email to the right person?”

 The solution is simpler than you’d think.

-But before I show you the key to managing subscribers, you need to understand a basic difference between email providers.
+But before I show you the key to managing people, you need to understand a basic difference between email providers.

 When it comes to email marketing, you have two camps.

-- List-centric: Your subscribers exist on different lists.
-If you send an email broadcast to multiple lists, subscribers receive duplicate emails and you are charged twice for the same subscriber.
+- List-centric: People exist on different lists.
+If you send an email broadcast to multiple lists, people receive duplicate emails and you are charged twice for the same person.
 Most traditional email providers are list-centric.

-- People-centric: You can apply tags to your subscribers, but each subscriber exists only once in your account.
+- People-centric: You can apply tags to people, but each person exists only once in your account.
 This lets you send the right message, to the right person, at the right time (not multiple times)—and reap the rewards of a targeted, relevant conversation.